You may qualify for early eligibility for TRICARE if you're issued delayed-effective-date active duty orders:

 Eligibility for pre-activation benefits for you and your family ends on the date your orders are cancelled.

-Protection under the Uniformed Services Employment Reemployment Rights Act (USERRA), which ensures that your employer-sponsored health plan can be reinstated, does not go into affect until you report for active duty.
+Protection under the Uniformed Services Employment Reemployment Rights Act (USERRA), which ensures that your employer-sponsored health plan can be reinstated, doesn't go into effect until you report for active duty.
 Because of this, we strongly encourage you to retain your employer’s health plan coverage until you actually report for active duty.

 Last Updated 11/22/2017